 Contemporary Perspectives on Social Capital in Educational Contexts

 A volume in the series: Contemporary Perspectives on Capital in Educational Contexts.
-Editor(s): RoSusan D. Bartee, University of Mississippi.
+Editor(s): RoSusan D. Bartee, University of Central Florida.

 The currency of social capital serves as an important function given the capacity to generate external access (getting to) and internal accountability (getting through) for individuals and institutions alike.
 Pierre Bourdieu (1986) defines social capital as “the aggregate of the actual or potential resources which are linked to possession of a durable network of more or less institutionalized relationships of mutual acquaintance and recognition or in other words, to membership in a group” (p.
 251).
 Social capital contains embedded resources as a tool for manifesting opportunities and options among individuals and groups.
 Inevitably, the aforementioned opportunities and options become reflective of the depth and breadth of access and accountability experienced by the individual and institution.
 As educational stakeholders, we must consistently challenge ourselves with the question, “How do K-12 schools and colleges and universities accomplish shared, egalitarian goals of achieving access and accountability?”
 Such goals become fundamental toward ensuring students matriculating through K-12 and higher education, irrespective of background, are provided the caliber of education and schooling experience to prepare them for economic mobility and social stability.